meli0947/meli0947_9103_Somwrita_Team3-Final-work/README.md

 | Menghao Li | User Input | `input-controls.js` |

 ### Audio — Xuanning Jin (`audio-mechanic.js`)
 Responsible for designing and implementing the sound-reactive atmosphere system for the aquarium environment.
-Implemented:
-- Background music playback and browser-compatible audio interaction button
-- Real-time audio analysis using the `p5.sound` library and `p5.Amplitude`
-- Audio-reactive background brightness changes
+Background music playback and browser-compatible audio interaction button Real-time audio analysis using the `p5.sound` library and `p5.Amplitude` Audio-reactive background brightness changes
-- Dynamic star glow and pulsing effects linked to music volume
-- Floating bubble particle system driven by a separate bubble audio layer
-- Smooth visual transitions using `lerp()` interpolation
-- Integration of the audio system into the final combined project structure and merge workflow
+Dynamic star glow and pulsing effects linked to music volume Floating bubble particle system driven by a separate bubble audio layer Smooth visual transitions using `lerp()` interpolation Integration of the audio system into the final combined project structure and merge workflow

 ### Time-Based — Yuzhu Wei (`time-based.js`)
-This file owns the following systems:
-- **Plant growth** — three types grow from zero height to full size over 20 seconds each, staggered by a random `spawnTime` so the floor fills in organically rather than all at once
-- **Rocks** — irregularly shaped static polygons with shadow and highlight layers, distributed across the canvas base
-- **Anemones** — red and blue tentacled creatures anchored to the floor, each tentacle animated with layered `sin()` waves for organic swaying motion
-- **Caustic light** — slow-drifting irregular light rings that simulate water-surface refraction
+Plants grow from the sea floor over time using `millis()`.
+Three types appear: **seagrass blades** (bezier-curve filled shapes that sway with `sin()`), **segmented kelp** (jointed stem with alternating side leaves), and **branching coral** (recursive tree, depth 4).
+Each plant has a random `spawnTime` offset so they don't all appear at once.
+Growth fraction (`growFrac`) scales from 0 to 1 over 20 seconds and controls both height and stroke weight.

 ### Perlin Noise & Randomness — Zihan Zhong (`perlin.js`)
 The interaction is built on two layers.